byexamples/byexample/docs/languages/javascript.md

 8
 ```

-The snippets can be inside of a ``Javascript`` comment.
+The snippets can be inside of a ``Javascript`` comment as well.

 The examples are detected as long as they
-begin with the correct prompts and they are separated by a new line
+begin with the correct prompts and they are separated by a blank line
 or has a lower indentation level:

 ```javascript